Meaning of Food | Reasons for Eating Food | Classes of Food and their Uses Primary 4 (Basic 4) Term 2 Week 1 Home Economics

 To deliver the lesson, the teacher adopts the following steps:

-Pupil’s Activities – Different between pap and garri.
+Pupil’s Activities – The pupils differentiate between pap and garri.
 That’s, pap is liquid while eba is solid.

-Pupil’s Activities – Give appropriate examples of liquid, solid and fruit food.
+Pupil’s Activities – The pupils in group give appropriate examples of liquid, solid and fruit food.

-Pupil’s Activities – Participate actively in the summary of the lesson and write as instructed.
+Pupil’s Activities – The pupils participate actively in the summary by responding correctly to the questions and write as instructed.

 NEXT LESSON

-Common Cooking Methods – Boiling Method Primary 4 (Basic 4) Home Economics
+Common Cooking Methods – Boiling Method Primary 4 (Basic 4) Term 2 Week 2 Home Economics

 LESSON EVALUATION